VentGrey/scanrs/README.md

 ## TODO:

-- [x] Make this work with generics so functions can read ANY type.
+- [x] Make this work with generics so functions can read ANY type. - Special thanks to @[nik0rasu](https://github.com/nik0rasu) for helping me with this :D
 - [ ] Allow users to customize input message.
 - [ ] Allow users to customize error message.
 - [ ] Make this crate colored to send fancy errors.